 Madden NFL which is widely popular today saw it’s beginning in this era, with the very first Madden game, John Madden Football released in 1988 (partly developed by Bethesda Softworks).
-Since its first release Electronic Arts has sold more than 100 million copies of Madden NFL.Earl Weaver Baseball, which spawned a few sequels, were a smash hit in 1987 and alongside John Madden Football really helped pave the way for the EA Sports brand which were launched in 1991-92.
-We all know EA Sports today for titles like NBA Live, NHL, Madden NFL, FIFA and Nascar.
+Since its first release Electronic Arts has sold more than 100 million copies of Madden NFL.Earl Weaver Baseball, which spawned a few sequels, was a smash hit in 1987 and alongside John Madden Football really helped pave the way for the EA Sports brand which were launched in 1991-92.
+We all know EA Sports today for titles like NBA Live, NHL, Madden NFL, FIFA, and Nascar.

-Wasteland the grand farther of futuristic post apocalyptic RPG’s, developed by Interplay and published by Electronic Arts, became the basis of the original Fallout game, which is still spawning sequels to this day.
+Wasteland the grand farther of futuristic post-apocalyptic RPGs, developed by Interplay and published by Electronic Arts, became the basis of the original Fallout game, which is still spawning sequels to this day.

 Modem Wars, the first multi-computer online game, Modem Wars was played over a modem connection between two machines (via telephone or null modem serial connection).
 Features such as fog of war, varied unit types, terrain, and formations, all now standards in the genre, were implemented despite the daunting technical limitations of late 1980s computers.

 Dynamix.
-Before Dynamix started to publish their own titles, and before they were bought by Sierra On-Line, they developed a great array of titles in the mid to late eighties some of these titles were published by Electronic Arts – titles like Skyfox, Caveman Ugh-Lympics, Abrams Battle Tank and, in my opinion one of best games for the C64, Project Firestart, developed at Dynamix and designed by Jeff Tunnel and Damon Slye.
+Before Dynamix started to publish their own titles, and before they were bought by Sierra On-Line, they developed a great array of titles in the mid to late eighties some of these titles were published by Electronic Arts – titles like Skyfox, Caveman Ugh-Lympics, Abrams Battle Tank and, in my opinion, one of best games for the C64, Project Firestart, developed at Dynamix and designed by Jeff Tunnel and Damon Slye.
 Project Firestart was released by Electronic Arts in 1989

-Starflight has been widely praised by both contemporary and modern critics, and is one of the earliest instances of a sandbox game.
+Starflight has been widely praised by both contemporary and modern critics and is one of the earliest instances of a sandbox game.
 It led to the development of a sequel, Starflight 2: Trade Routes of the Cloud Nebula, and influenced the design of numerous other games for decades after its first release.